 A leaf is hiding the jack.
 Should we pick up the leaf, or declare the jack dead?

-- A leaf blows onto the terrain and hides the jack.
+A leaf blows onto the terrain and hides the jack.
 What do you do?

-- There is a leaf on the terrain.
+There is a leaf on the terrain.
 The jack is hit and rolls behind this leaf, so that the jack is now hidden by the leaf.
 What do you do?

-In CASE B you cite Article 9 — “If a jack is still in-bounds of the terrain, but cannot be seen from the circle, it is dead.”
+You declare the jack dead.
+See Article 9 — “If a jack is still in-bounds of the terrain, but cannot be seen from the circle, it is dead.”

 |Remove the leaf: the jack is good||Dead jack|

 |If, during a mene, the jack is suddenly hidden by a leaf of a tree or a piece of paper, remove the object.
 If the jack is knocked into a pile of leaves and is no longer visible, it is dead.|

 Looking at this graphic it is possible to get the impression that if ONE leaf is involved the leaf should be removed, but if TWO leaves are involved the jack is dead.
 There was, in fact, a report on “Ask the Umpire” of two FIPJP French trainers being asked what should be done if TWO leaves were to blow onto the terrain and hide the jack.
 The trainers insisted that Article 11 permitted the removal of one– but only one– leaf, and that if TWO leaves blow onto the terrain and hide the jack, the leaves cannot be picked up and the jack is dead.
 I suspect that the trainers simply misunderstood the pictures in their own Umpires Handbook.